csiro-hydroinformatics/streamflow-forecasting-tools-onboard/doc/install_windows.md

 # Installing ensemble streamflow forecasting tools on Windows

+You will have been given one or more links to the location of C++ compiled libraries (windows DLLs), and R and/or Python packages.

+* libs.7z
+* R_pkgs.7z.7z
+* python.7z

 ## Installing shared (dynamic) libraries

 This documentation is fairly prescriptive in terms of the location where you would install dynamic libraries.
 You can still choose the top level folder where you would install these libraries.
-This document uses "c:\local".
+This document uses "c:\local", and you are encourage to adhere to this convention if you can logistically can.

-You may have `7z` in your command line prompt, otherwise use Windows Explorer:
+You may have `7z` in your command line prompt, otherwise use Windows Explorer to extract the zip file from the 7Zip graphical user interface :

 ```bat
 mkdir c:\local